 - What shapes the characteristics of all living things? - How are inherited traits passed from parent to offspring? - What is the genetic relationship between siblings? - What causes genetic diversity? - How are the expressions and activity of genes controlled?
+(Advanced Bio only) - How do genetic mutations occur? - What is genetic engineering?

-- How do genetic mutations occur? - What is genetic engineering?
-What are some potential problems associated with genetic engineering?
+- Define the essential terms needed to understand the fundamentals of genetics. - Model meiosis.

-- Define the essential terms needed to understand the fundamentals of genetics. - Model meiosis. - Describe the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring - Analyze how meiosis creates genetic diversity. - Create and use Punnett Squares to determine the probability of different genotypes and phenotypes in a population - Interpret models which explain how gene expression is controlled and regulated. - Determine how genetic mutations occur and the three types of genetic mutation. - Use a pedigree to determine how a genetic disease is passed on. - Calculate the probability of a genetic trait being passed on. - Summarize Mendel's contribution to genetics. - Research/discuss some potential problems associated with genetic engineering?
+- Describe the role of DNA and chromosomes in coding the instructions for characteristic traits passed from parents to offspring - Analyze how meiosis creates genetic diversity. - Create and use Punnett Squares to determine the probability of different genotypes and phenotypes in a population - Determine how genetic mutations occur and the three types of genetic mutation. - Calculate the probability of a genetic trait being passed on. - Summarize Mendel's contribution to genetics.